9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 For example, the category “Cooking” is precise.
 Someone can easily imagine the kinds of classes that might fit into that category.
 It's also broad enough to include several different classes.
 Something like “French Cuisine” may be too specific, unless you run a cooking school.

-Subcategories can break down big topics into more specific focus areas.
-This helps students find the classes they are looking for by guiding them through your course catalog.
+Subcategories help to break down big topics into more specific focus areas.
+As with primary categories, the goal is to help students find the classes they are looking for by guiding them through your course catalog.

-For example, you may have 30 classes in workforce development that focus on 5 or 6 subtopics.
-Categories can help students find the courses that are most relevant to them.
+You may have 30 classes in workforce development that focus on 5 or 6 subtopics, for example.
+Subcategories ensure students can quickly find the courses that are most relevant to them.

 Some example subcategories for workforce development might be: